kbs-leipzig/Kbs.IdoWeb.Import/README.md

   #### To only start the import
   1. open terminal / command line
   2. cd into project directory
-  3. update import files in "/importFiles/latest"
+  3. update import files in
+    `/importFiles/latest`
-  3. enter command to start the import: ./Kbs.IdoWeb.Import
+  4. enter command in project root to start the import
+    `./Kbs.IdoWeb.Import`

 ## 5. Benutzung / Usage
 cf. 4.
 Installation